cakmakaf/titinic_survival_exploration/README.md

 ### Run

-In a terminal or command window, you can clone the GitHub repository
+In a terminal or command window, navigate to the top-level project directory titanic_survival_exploration/ (that contains this README) and run one of the following commands:

 ```
 git clone https://github.com/cakmakaf/titanic_survival_exploration.git